A Boy Named Goo: Walmart controversy

 On June 5, 1996, the band's label, Warner Bros., released a statement claiming that Walmart had decided to stop selling A Boy Named Goo because some Walmart customers had complained that the album cover was offensive.
 The statement claimed that some customers had incorrectly thought that the child on the cover was smeared in blood rather than blackberry juice.
 Walmart acknowledged that they had decided to stop selling the album, but denied Warner Bros.'s claim that this was because of complaints about the cover art, instead ascribing the decision to weak sales.
 Of the reports that Walmart customers had thought that the child on the cover was smeared in blood, Rzeznik said, "The name of the album is A Boy Named Goo.
 The picture is of a boy covered with goo.
 What part of this concept are they unclear on?"

 Track listing

 All songs written by John Rzeznik, except where noted.

-Original track listing
+Advanced copy track listing

 The track listing for advance copies—before George Tutuska was fired from the band—was slightly different.
+Neither of the covers were present, and another original song written solely by Tutuska, "Stand Alone", was featured.

 Covers and media appearances

-Haste the Day, a metalcore band, covered the song "Long Way Down" for their album When Everything Falls.

-The song "Ain't That Unusual" was featured on the soundtrack of the 1995 film Angus.
-A remix of the song "Long Way Down" was also featured on the soundtrack of the 1996 film Twister.
+Metalcore band Haste the Day covered the song "Long Way Down" for their album When Everything Falls.
+"Ain't That Unusual" was featured on the soundtrack of the 1995 film Angus.
+A remix of the song "Long Way Down" was featured on the soundtrack of the 1996 film Twister.